kwon514/kwon514/README.md

 # Hi, I'm Kevin! 👋

-I'm a recent graduate from The University of Auckland.
+I'm a graduate from The University of Auckland.
 I studied a Bachelor of Science majoring in Computer Science.

 ## My Toolkit: